pragmatic-modules/magento2-module-jslayout-parser/README.md

 # JS Layout Parser

-Lightweight Magento 2 module that was created to make work with `$jsLayout` in PHP less spaghetti, and more object-oriented.
+Lightweight Magento 2 module that was created to make work with `$jsLayout` less spaghetti, and more object-oriented.

 ## Installation